dechengc/frontend-nanodegree-mobile-portfolio/README.md

 inlined the font and style css file and put 'async' tag on google analytics js file.
 Used Grunt's tools for
+ - Image Minification
+ - CSS & Javascript inline includes & minification
- -Image Minification
+ - HTML Minification
- -CSS & Javascript inline includes & minification -HTML Minification used online jpeg compression tools for pizzeria.jpg cause grunt met an error said: 'write an EOF to file'
+used online jpeg compression tools for pizzeria.jpg cause grunt met an error said: 'write an EOF to file'

 ###Part 2: Optimize Frames per Second in pizza.html

--Moved DOM queries out of loops in several places -Used document.getElementsByClassName() and getElementByID() to replaced document.querySelectorAll().
+- Moved DOM queries out of loops in several places
+- Used document.getElementsByClassName() and getElementByID() to replaced document.querySelectorAll().
--In updatePositions function, moved 'items' variable out of function.
+- In updatePositions function, moved 'items' variable out of function.
--Used transform trandlated3d and backface-visibility hidden to make then have their own seperate layers.
+- Used transform trandlated3d and backface-visibility hidden to make then have their own seperate layers.
--Dynamic calulated the number of moving pizza according to the availwidth & availheight
+- Dynamic calulated the number of moving pizza according to the availwidth & availheight